 We believe that Bishopshalt School is above all else a place for learning and our aim in the classroom is for all students to reach their full potential.
 This can only be achieved in a school where there are high expectations both in terms of behaviour and standards of work.

 At the heart of our curriculum is a strong emphasis on learning and teaching.
 We want our students to be involved, inspired and curious about the world around them.
 Our broad and balanced curriculum offers both traditional academic subjects and a range of applied learning courses so that all our studens are able to access learning and learning experiences.
 A range of different learning and teaching styles is promoted and we are committed to creativitiy and innovation in order to bring the curriculum to life.

 Our Specialist Status in Music and the Performing Arts further supports and enhances the curriculum.

 "Teachers' subject knowledge is good, and lessons are well planned, containing a range of activities to engage and interest students" quote from Ofsted

 "My son has thoroughly enjoyed all of his GCSEs at Bishopshalt and I am proud of what he has achieved with the support of his teachers.
 Thank you!" quote from a Parent of a child in Year 11.

-Please find below links to summary information relating to each subject area.
-This should give you a broad overview of how the course is taught at each Key Stage, where relevant, along with GCSE and A level exam board information and course content.
+Please choose the 'Subjects' option on the right-hand menu for a broad overview of how the course is taught at each Key Stage, where relevant, along with GCSE and A level exam board information and course content.